Bubblyworld/rooibos-dao/app/README.md

 This directory contains the front-end code for the RooibosDAO project.
 See the [parent readme](../README.md) for instructions on how to install everything.

+## Interacting with the Web App

+The web app connects to a blockchain using an injected `web3` instance.
+This is provided by browser extensions like [metamask](https://metamask.io/) - in order to test and interact with the app in your browser, you will need to install one of these extensions and configure an account.

 ## Available Scripts

 See the [package.json](package.json) for the full list of available `npm` scripts.